ejkennelly/EmployeeDirectory/README.md

 # Employee Directory
 ## Description
 Using react, I've created an employee directory that allows you to see a list of employee's information and sort them alphabetically by name.
+[Link to deployed app](https://react-employee-directory1312.herokuapp.com/)
 ## Table of Contents
 * [Installation Instructions](#installation)
 * [Usage Info](#usage)